Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 4. Inspect Seals and Gaskets

-Seals and gaskets provide a tight seal in appliances such as refrigerators and ovens.
+Seals and gaskets provide a tight seal in refrigerators and ovens.
 Regularly inspect them for wear and replace them promptly if damaged to maintain efficiency and prevent energy loss.

 5. Avoid Overloading